llamara-ai/llamara-deployment-docker/keycloak/README.md

-# Keycloak setup guide
+# Keycloak Setup Guide

 ## Installation

 Before you start, set up the following environment variables in a `.env` file:

 ```dotenv
 KC_POSTGRES_PASSWORD=
 KC_ADMIN_PASSWORD=
 ```

 To start needed keycloak services, run the following command:

 ```shell script
 docker compose up
 ```

 The Keycloak server will be available at `http://localhost:8081`.

 ## Keycloak Configuration

-### Create a new realm:
+### Create a New Realm

 Login to the Keycloak admin console at `http://localhost:8081/admin/master/console/` using the admin credentials you set in the `.env` file.
 Click on the "Add realm" button in the top left corner of the Keycloak admin console.
 Upload the provided [llamara-realm.json](./llamara-realm.json) file.

-### Adjust URLs:
+### Adjust URLs

 1. In the Keycloak admin console, navigate to the "Clients" section.
 2. Select the `frontend` client.
 3. In the "Settings" tab, adjust the Root URL, Home URL, Admin URL, if needed. ![Adjust URLs](./pictures/configure-client-urls.png)

-### Create new secret:
+### Create New Secret

 1. In the Keycloak admin console, navigate to the "Clients" section.
 2. Select the `backend` client.
 3. In the "Credentials" tab, click on the "Regenerate Secret" button.
 This will generate a new secret for the backend client.

-### Update backend configuration:
+### Update Backend Configuration

 Update the application.yaml file with the Keycloak realm information.
 Adjust the `auth-server-url` to point to your Keycloak server and the secret to the one generated in the previous step.

 ```yaml
 frontend:
   oidc: